melanieloveslinux/TyPyer/readme.md

 TyPyer
 ===
-TyPyer ("Tie-pie-er") is a speed typing game made to be lightweight and simplistic.
+TyPyer ("Tie-pie-er") is a speed typing game made in Python with the tkinter library (why? because college).
+TyPyer is Intended to be lightweight and simplistic.